code-pushup/cli/tools/jsdoc-annotation-transformer/README.md

 ## How It Works

-The transformer hooks into the TypeScript compilation process using `ts-patch` and automatically adds JSDoc comments above type definitions.
+The [TS transformer](https://github.com/itsdouges/typescript-transformer-handbook) hooks into the TypeScript compilation process using `ts-patch` and automatically adds JSDoc comments above type definitions.
 Each comment includes:

 - The type name
 - A description explaining the type is derived from a Zod schema